-20 Easy Fall Crafts to Make Your Home Cozy
+45 Easy Fall Decor Ideas to Make Your Home Cozy

-These easy fall crafts are perfect for an afternoon in and look great in your home from Halloween until Thanksgiving.
+These easy fall decor ideas are perfect for an afternoon of crafting, and they'll look great in your home from Halloween until Thanksgiving.

 Happy fall, y’all wall decor

-This fall craft is so pretty, folks might think you got it at the store.
+This autumn decor craft is so pretty, folks might think you got it at the store.
 But in all truth, it’s not so hard to put together once you’ve got your supplies.
 You’ll want to start with a foundation.
-You can find unfinished wood plaques and signs at craft stores like Joann (here’s one right here).
+You can find unfinished wood plaques and signs at craft stores like Joann.
 You can paint or stain this base to suit your taste.
 Then using stencils or your very best hand lettering skills, trace on the design of your choice.
 We recommend tracing it with chalk first in case you want to tweak anything.
 Then use your favorite craft paint to fill it all in.

 Playful pinecone wreath